 I thought I would give you little taster of what is coming on my blog shortly.

 Granny Hexagons have been taking up a lot of my time lately.
-I basically wanted to make a Granny Square blanket but made up of Granny Hexagons.
-I have used Stylecraft Special DK, which can be purchased here.
+I basically wanted to make a blanket made from different motifs and wanted to try something other than squares – so I went for Granny Hexagons.

 I have just started selling some of my newer crochet blankets in my Etsy shop and so far this is going well.
 I must say it has been lovely to have some fantastic feedback from happy customers and I am thrilled that my blankets are finding new homes.